shusheaan/shusheaan.github.io/src/content/vol7.md

 <div align='center'><div style='width:96%;'>
 <div style='font-size: 10px' align='center'>
     <b>
-    a boeing 777-300er waiting for the irs to align and major system to start up <br>
+    a boeing 777-300er waiting for the irs to align and major systems to start up <br>
-    (as indicated by the blacked out primary-flight-display and navigation-display) <br>
+    (indicated by the blacked out pfd and nd) <br>
     <br>
     this vol is a very brief note on my speedrun routine flights on msfs + pmdg b77w <br>
-    and a tiny selected collection of my fav shoots <br>
+    and a small selected collection of my fav shoots <br>
 </div>
 </div></div>
 <img vspace="45">